Morning back stiffness: why you wake up stiff and how to ease it

 Feel this in your own back, not just read about it

-This is wellness education, not medical diagnosis.
-If pain is severe, sudden, or comes with numbness or weakness, see a qualified professional.
+This is wellness education, not medical advice.
+If pain is severe, sudden, or comes with numbness or weakness, see a qualified professional first.